 Find the best robo-advisor promotions and offers here.
-Aptly named robo-advisors are online tools programmed with sophisticated algorithms to build the right portfolio for your profile.
-See this page for investment promotions.
+Aptly named, robo-advisors are online tools programmed with sophisticated algorithms to build the right portfolio for your profile.

 Want to get in on the robo-game?
-Check out my breakdown of the best robo-advisors on the market.
+Check out our breakdown of the best robo-advisors on the market below.

 All About Robo-Advisors For Automated Investing